Ten Biblical Titles for Christian Women to Wear

 For we are His workmanship.
 (Ephesians 2:10)

 Masterpiece is borrowed from the New Living Translation, and seems appropriate since God does not make junk.
-This title succoured me during a period of my life when I was weakened by some heavy burdens.
-My friends who were probably as crushed as I was, did not know how to minister to me, since I was usually the minister.
+This title succoured me during a period of my life when I couldn't make sense of what was happening.
+Remembering that God made me for a unique assignment, kept me standing even when I had to lean.

-This title reminded me, as it will any other woman, that even in difficult times there is purpose for us, God’s Masterpiece; and there is purpose for the strides we are forced to make.
+This title reminded me, as it will any other woman, that there is purpose in our struggles and in the strides we are forced to make.

 The Lord has appeared of old to me, saying: